Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-public-customer-groups/README.md

 plugins: [PublicCustomerGroupsPlugin];
 ```

-And your good to go with just that.
+And you're good to go with just that.